-In order to better understand the inequities, challenges, and concerns faced by communities across the nation, we worked with polling firm YouGov to design an eight-question survey to be taken by representative samples of the population at three time points during the pandemic (October 2020, December 2020, and March 2021).
+In order to better understand the inequities, challenges, and concerns faced by communities around the United States grappling with the pandemic, we worked with polling firm YouGov to design an eight-question survey that measured how individuals fared from March 2020 to March 2021.
+The survey comprised representative samples of the population at three points during the pandemic (October 2020, December 2020, and March 2021).

 For full survey methodology click here.

 US residents faced overlapping economic, health, and social issues due to COVID-19.

 At least one in two respondents said their emotional or mental health situation worsened due to COVID-19 (in every poll).
 Most said emotional or mental health had the biggest impact (see image below).
 To view the interactive data, click here.

 Nearly one in three respondents said their employment situation worsened due to COVID-19, demonstrating how much the pandemic also resulted in massive economic challenges.
 Across each time period surveyed, at least 25% of respondents said their ability to pay for basic expenses, including food, suffered.
 These challenges peaked in December 2020, when more than one in three (36.3%) respondents said they struggled to pay for basic expenses.